On the fixed points of the Ruelle operator: The Pull-back and Push-forward actions.

 \section{The Pull-back and Push-forward actions.}

-In this section we give the definition of Ruelle transfer operator for a rational map $R$ which is a complex version of Perron-Frobenius operator.
-In this setting, perhaps, the first instance of this operator appeared in Ruelle's paper \cite{RuelleZeta}.
+In this section we give the definition of the Ruelle transfer operator for a rational map $R$ which is a complex version of the Perron-Frobenius operator.
+Perhaps, the first instance of this operator appeared in Ruelle's paper \cite{RuelleZeta}.

 We take the standpoint of the theory of quasiconformal deformations, which deals with a dual interplay between Beltrami differentials and quadratic differentials (i.e, between some $(-1,1)$-forms and $(2,0)$-forms).
-In that sense, there is a natural action in both spaces induced by a degree $d$ rational function $R$, once we think of $R$ as a ``local change of variables''.
+In fact, there is a natural action on both spaces induced by a degree $d$ rational function $R$, once we think of $R$ as a ``local change of variables''.

-Let $F_{m,n}$ be the space of all $(m,n)$ forms $\alpha=\phi(z)d\bar{z}^ndz^m $ where $\phi$ is a complex valued measurable function on $\C$.
-The \textit{pull-back} operator acting on $F_{m,n}$ is given by The \textit{push-forward} operator on $F_{m,n}$ is given by where the sum is taken over all branches $\zeta_i$ of $R.$ Therefore we have $R^*_{m,n}\circ R_{*\,m,n}= deg(R) Id.$
+Let $F_{m,n}$ be the space of all $(m,n)$ forms $\alpha(z)=\phi(z)dz^md\overline{z}^n $ where $\phi$ is a complex valued measurable function on $\C$.
+The \textit{pull-back} operator acting on $F_{m,n}$ is given by The \textit{push-forward} operator on $F_{m,n}$ is given by where the sum is taken over all branches $\zeta_i$ of $R^{-1}.$ Therefore we have $R^*_{m,n}\circ R_{*\,m,n}= deg(R) Id.$

 The \textit{Beltrami operator }is $B_R=R_{*(-1,1)}$.
 The operator $|B_R|=R_{*(0,0)}$ is called the \textit{modulus} of $B_R$ and satisfies $|B_R||\phi|=|B_R(\phi)|$ almost everywhere for every measurable function $\phi.$